BNasmith/PTForsyth/PTFWorkofChrist.md

-of it, you will say, to those who devote their lives to dogma just as though theologians were irrepressible people who take up theology as a hobby and become the bores of the Church !
+of it, you will say, to those who devote their lives to dogma just as though theologians were irrepressible people who take up theology as a hobby and become the bores of the Church!
 It was not a hobby to the apostles.
 Why, there are actually people of a similar stamp who look upon missions as a hobby of the